tianyi-lab/HallusionBench/README.md

-# HallusionBench: An Advanced Diagnostic Suite for Entangled Language Hallucination & Visual Illusion in Large Vision-Language Models
+# HallusionBench: An Advanced Diagnostic Suite for Entangled Language Hallucination & Visual Illusion in Large Vision-Language Models [CVPR 2024](https://cvpr.thecvf.com)

 You See What You Think?
 Or You Think What You See?
 An Image-Context Reasoning Benchmark Challenging for GPT-4V(ision), LLaVA-1.5, and Other Multi-modality Models